Technical Glossary

 EMF

 Electromagnetic Field.
-Is a field with electrical and magnetic properties produced by accelerating electric charges in an environment.
-It can affect electronic devices and cause malfunction.
+It is a field with electrical and magnetic properties produced by accelerating electric charges in an environment.
+It can affect electronic devices and cause them to malfunction.

 EMI

 Electromagnetic Interference.
-It is the result of an EMI acting on a device causing it the malfunction.
+It is the result of an EMI acting on a device, causing it to malfunction.

 ESD